Department of Housing and Urban Development nominee Marcia Fudge. (Photo by Chip Somodevilla/Getty Images)

 After Tubbs Jones’ sudden death in 2008, she was succeeded by fellow Clevelander Marcia Fudge, who held the post until earlier this month, when she became Secretary of the U.S. Department of Housing and Urban Development and the first Black woman to lead the agency in more than four decades.

-While the actual Cessna C-180 Mock flew on the trip is displayed in the Smithsonian National Air and Space Museum, a replica of the plan can be seen at Newark’s The Works.
+While the actual Cessna C-180 Mock flew on the trip is displayed in the Smithsonian National Air and Space Museum, a replica of the plane can be seen at Newark’s The Works.

 Toni Morrison is well-known as a Lorain native and successful American novelist, having come from a working-class family to rise into a career in academia along with her 1988 Pulitzer Prize and 1993 Nobel Prize in Literature for novels about identity for Blacks in America.
 Her Nobel Prize made her the first African-American woman to win.